Friends in Need Food Bank

 1. School Meal/Snack Program

 The program was established in September 2016 after a successful pilot project from January to June 2016.
-Friends in Need Food Bank (FIN) provides each week during the school year food to elementary schools and outreach programs in School District 42 based on the individual needs of the school.
+Friends in Need Food Bank (FIN) provides each week during the school year food to high schools and outreach programs in School District 42 based on the individual needs of the school.
 This allows breakfast and snacks to be made on-site for anywhere between 10 and 80 students per day.
 Schools submit their order at the end of each week and which are delivered at the beginning of the following week.
 These items include fresh dairy products such as milk, eggs, cheese, yogurt, baked goods, etc. As of June 2023, more than 6,000 students benefit from school programs on a weekly basis.

-3. Golden Ears United Church
+2. Golden Ears United Church

 Saturday Community Supper - 5:30 pm

-5. Community Outreach Services
+3. Community Outreach Services

 We provide, in partnership with the different agencies, emergency food, personal care items, diapers, etc. for their clients, and then work with them to get those clients registered at FIN.
 FIN also refers its clients to other community agencies when required and provides information of community resources.